Bedework/bw-quickstart/README.md

 # bw-quickstart
-Components mostly needd for a quickstart/demo distribution
+Components mostly needed for a quickstart/demo distribution